ajainphysics/AJTeX/README.md

 ## ajtex-defs.sty

 The main feature of ajtex-defs.sty is the quotemacros.
+First we have single small characters turning into greek characters:

 | "Macro | Macro    | "Macro | Macro   | "Macro | Macro    | "Macro | Macro
 | -----: | -------- | -----: | ------- | -----: | -------- | -----: | ------